Fil/pangea/src/support/toggle-switch.md

 ---

-To this we need to add the custom styles we want — for example from [https://uiverse.io/gharsh11032000/green-liger-89](https://uiverse.io/gharsh11032000/green-liger-89):
+To this we need to add custom styles — for example from [https://uiverse.io/gharsh11032000/green-liger-89](https://uiverse.io/gharsh11032000/green-liger-89) [note: this does not account for dark mode — please send a pull-request if you fix this!]:

 ```html echo
 <style>